 El Día de los Muertos, also known as El Día de los Difuntos or Todos Santos in other places in Latin America is celebrated in different ways all throughout the continent.
 In Guatemala, the Day of the Dead is celebrated on November 1st.
 People around the country gather in cemeteries to celebrate and remember their loved ones who are not here anymore.
 One of the most unique celebrations takes place in the Sumpango, Sacatepéquez where a giant kite festival is held.
 It’s believed that the kites will fly to communicate with the spirits of their loved ones.
 Preparations for this celebration start months before the celebration.
 Take a look at these two clips to learn about this beautiful tradition!

-Have your students decorate barriletes to celebrate El Día de los Muertos in your class.
-Download the printables here.
+Have your students decorate barriletes and share about El Día de los Muertos in Guatemala in your class.
+Download the template here!

 ¡Hola!
 I am Carolina, a Colombian elementary Spanish teacher based in Boston, MA.
 Fun for Spanish Teachers is the result of my passion for teaching Spanish to children and my desire to inspire collaboration and creativity in a vibrant teaching and learning community.
 It’s the perfect stop if you are looking for songs, games, teaching tips, stories, and fun for your classes.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.